Dates and Times

 A woman was going to take another woman’s baby.

 She thought she was getting a chow mein and instead she got a baby.

 From the top floor of a hospital

 A woman called Janice and a man called Phil

 Took home a baby girl.

-Based on the personal story of theatremaker Jennifer Tang, who was born to Cantonese parents but raised by a white British family, this touching and highly theatrical new show asks what it really means to be British and Chinese in contemporary England, and how family, love and belonging all shape who and what we are.
+Based on the personal story of theatremaker Jennifer Tang, who was born to Cantonese parents but raised by a white British family, this powerful and contemporary new show asks what it really means to be British and Chinese, and how family, love and belonging all shape who and what we are.

 Supported using public funding by Arts Council England.
 Commissioned by Camden People’s Theatre.
-CPT’s Home Run commissioning programme is funded by the Jerwood Charitable Foundation.
+CPT’s Home Run commissioning programme is funded by the Paul Hamlyn Foundation.
 Developed with the support of Theatre Royal Plymouth, Shoreditch Town Hall and China Exchange.

 About the company